 What does a Data Manager do?

 A Data Manager plays a crucial role in ensuring that an organization's data is accurate, secure, and accessible.
 This professional oversees the collection, storage, and analysis of data.
 They work closely with various departments to understand their data needs and implement systems that meet those needs.
-The Data Manager ensures that data is kept up-to-date and complies with all relevant regulations.
+The Data Manager ensures that data is clean, well-organized, and ready for use in decision-making processes.

 How to become a Data Manager?